- Who is Apex?

 Unlike other energy sources, solar energy does not produce emissions that may cause negative health effects or other environmental damage.
 Solar farms produce lower electromagnetic field exposure than most household appliances, such as TVs and cell phones, and numerous studies have concluded that solar panels are not linked to any adverse human health issues.
 On the contrary, they have proved beneﬁcial to human health by displacing the air pollution caused by fossil fuel electric generation, conserving clean water, and reducing the harmful impacts of climate change.

 An extensive North Carolina State University study examining the ﬁre, safety, and public health risks of utility-scale solar energy projects, including concerns regarding toxicity, electromagnetic ﬁelds, and electric shock potential, concluded that “the negative health and safety impacts of utility-scale PV development were shown to be negligible, while the public health and safety beneﬁts of installing these facilities are signiﬁcant and far outweigh any negative impacts.”

 Fires caused by solar equipment are rare and only occur if an improper connection or other electrical fire hazard is present.
 The majority (over three-quarters) of each solar panel’s weight is composed of nonflammable protective glass.
 Only a small portion of the panels’ materials are flammable, which prevents them from self-sustaining a significant fire.

 In most circumstances, good system design, product selection, and installation procedures are enough to minimize the risk of fire to the greatest extent possible.
 These concerns are further addressed by product safety standards, National Electric Code provisions, and inspections that take place prior to solar facility energization.
-Coldwater Solar will also consult with local first responders to ensure they have the training, facility information, and equipment needed to respond in the unlikely event of a fire within the facility.
+Apex Clean Energy will also consult with local first responders to ensure they have the training, facility information, and equipment needed to respond in the unlikely event of a fire within the facility.